airbytehq/airbyte/docs/changelog/connectors.md

 Check out our [connector roadmap](https://github.com/airbytehq/airbyte/projects/3) to see what we're currently working on

+## 03/29/2021

+* We started measuring throughput of connectors.
+This will help us improve that point for all connectors.
+* **Redshift**: implemented Copy strategy to improve its throughput.
+* **Instagram**: bugfix an issue which caused media and media_insights streams to stop syncing prematurely.
+* Support NCHAR and NVCHAR types in SQL-based database sources.
+* Add the ability to specify a custom JDBC parameters for the MySQL source connector.

 ## 03/22/2021

 * 2 new source connectors: **[Gitlab](https://docs.airbyte.io/integrations/sources/gitlab)** and **[Airbyte-native Hubspot](https://docs.airbyte.io/integrations/sources/hubspot)**